MNaveenReddy123/CaptainSideRound2UGCplatform/README.md

 Integrated Supabase Authentication for both Email & Password and Google OAuth.
-Ensured proper user flow, including access control for authenticated and unauthenticated users.
+Ensured proper user flow, including access control for authenticated and unauthenticated users. and finally i would like to say my LightHouse score of this project is 89 for performance